M. Billye Sankofa Waters, Ph.D.

-Dr. B attended Howard University and Olive Harvey City College.
-She earned her B.A. in Fiction Writing and was the first graduate of the Black World Studies program at Columbia College Chicago.
-She earned her M.A. and Ph.D. in Education (Culture, Curriculum, and Change program) at The University of North Carolina, Chapel Hill.
+She attended Howard University and Olive Harvey City College, earned her B.A. at Columbia College Chicago (Fiction Writing/Black World Studies,) and earned her M.A. and Ph.D. at The University of North Carolina at Chapel Hill (Education.)
 She began formally working in various education spaces in 1998 and has been teaching faculty in Schools of Education since 2012.
 She currently serves as an Assistant Professor of Educational Leadership at the University of Washington Tacoma.
-"I teach and learn with teachers, administrators, nonprofit organizers, student organizers, career changers and all the grays between."
-She is a member of various academic and professional organizations including the American Educational Research Association (2018–2021 Hip Hop Theories, Praxis & Pedagogies SIG Executive Board member); National Women's Studies Association (2018–2020 Governing Council Member and 2015 Women of Color Leadership Project fellow); Delta Sigma Theta Sorority, Inc; and the Dope Black Women Collective.